meezaan/microservice-template/README.md

 composer create-project --stability dev meezaan/microservice-template project-name
 ```

-# Other stuff - the stuff below needs to be written properly.
+# Other stuff - the below documentation is not yet complete.
+Stay tuned.

-## Run Doctrine to create your shema

-This sample microservice contains a simple book microservice with one tab

-Now Run the doctrine generate entities and create schema commands shown below.
-Point an Apache / nginx at the www/index.php file, and you have a running microservice.
-Tweak stuff in src/ to your heart's content to build a new microservice.

-See composer.json to add / remove packages as you need them.

 This template comes packaged with several different tools (via composer).
-Using all of them is optiona.
+Using all of them is optional.
 You can choose to use them or remove them as you wish.
 You can even add your own.
 Below are some useful commands and links to documentation for the tools used:

 * Doctrine (ORM and DBAL) - http://www.doctrine-project.org/projects/orm.html
 * ApiGen (PHP Documentation) - https://github.com/ApiGen/ApiGen